jsh58/Genrich/README.md

 ```
   -l  <int>        Minimum length of a peak (def.
 0)
 ```
 * With this option, all called peaks are required to have at least the specified minimum length.
 Any potential peaks whose lengths are below that threshold are eliminated, regardless of the significance.
-The default of 0 means that no peaks will be eliminated on this basis.
+The default of 0 means that no peaks are eliminated on this basis.
 <br><br>

 ```